Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Constructing a Conditional Generative Model for Sales Distribution

 \section{Constructing a Conditional Generative Model for Sales Distribution}

-In this section, we first formulating the problem of constructing a conditional generative model for sale distribution.
+In this section, we first formulate the problem of constructing a conditional generative model for sale distribution.
 We then present QRGMM as an effective generative modeling technique that meets the specific requirements of SCF risk management.
-Finally, we establish theoretical guarantee for the learning of key risk measures, $r_1(l)$, $r_2(l)$, and $r_3(l)$, using QRGMM.